 There is one thing, though, that I truly don’t want to write about: my anguish.

 Sometimes the suffering and pain I see overwhelm me.
-I sit in my cozy home, surrounded by a loving family, and watch the world burn with a both literal and figurative fever that seems to rage in a way I have never seen before.
+I sit in my cozy home, surrounded by a loving family where I watch the world burn with a literal and figurative fever that rages in a way I have never seen before.

 I watch videos of these huge marches and see only the individuals behind the posters and raised fists, and I feel the bitter, justified anger in each face.
-I see also the hope in the same faces and choke back a sob at the two emotions so painfully entwined.
+But I also see the hope in the same faces and choke back a sob at the two emotions so painfully entwined.

-I look for leadership, direction, encouragement, and comfort from those in power and get nothing but rhetoric and mixed messages and my anger turns inward metastasizing into deep resentment and, honestly, debilitating rage.
+I look for leadership, direction, encouragement, and comfort from those in power.
+Instead, I get nothing but rhetoric and mixed messages and my anger turns inward metastasizing into deep resentment and, honestly, debilitating rage.

 So, that’s where I am at right now, any advice would be welcome.